darthoctopus/zvrk/Writeup/zvrk.md

 \begin{acknowledgements}

-We thank S. Basu, T. Bedding, and S. Hekker for constructive feedback on preliminary versions of this work.
+We thank S. Basu, T. Bedding, and S. Hekker for constructive feedback on preliminary versions of this work, and C. Hayes for clarifying remarks about systematic errors.

 % magic incantation